 The Union for Reform Judaism’s Introduction to Judaism course, taught at multiple synagogues in the DC area, is a 16-week class that provides an opportunity to learn about Jewish history, traditions, theology, holidays and life cycle ceremonies.
 Introduction to Judaism is designed for individuals and couples wishing to explore Judaism, whether they are Jewish or not, as well as for those individuals considering becoming Jewish.
 There is a fee for this course.
 For more information or to enroll contact Rabbi Stephanie Bernstein.

+JEWISH THINKERS IS ON HIATUS FOR THE SUMMER and will resume in the fall.
 On the 2nd and 4th Saturdays of the month, Jewish Thinkers, a lay-led study group, meets after services to read essays of 20th and 21st Century Jewish Thinkers who grapple with fundamental questions of faith and religion using the formal tools called Theology.
 The group is currently studying Sayings of the Fathers, Pirkei Avot.
 Contact: Jewish Thinkers

 Kol Isha is a community of study and practice which explores Judaism’s rich traditions and texts through the lens of women’s energies, interpretations, and images of the divine.
 Kol Isha is open to all those who seek to deepen and enrich their Jewish knowledge and spirituality from a woman’s perspective.
 Every year Kol Isha sponsors a Community Seder which uses a Haggadah written from a woman’s perspective.